elegant-scipy/elegant-scipy/markdown/ch3.markdown

 *This chapter was written in collaboration with SW's father, PW van der Walt.*

+This chapter will depart slightly from the format of the rest of the book.
+In particular, you may find the *code* in the chapter quite ordinary.
+Instead, we want to illustrate an elegant *algorithm*, the Fast Fourier Transform (FFT), that is endlessly useful, implemented in SciPy, and works, of course, on NumPy arrays.

+The Fourier Transform (FT) is a mathematical technique to convert temporal or spatial data into *frequency domain* data.
+Take, for example, a simple periodic function, $\sin(x)$.
+You can view it as a wave:

+**[plot of sin function]**

+But, you can equivalently think of it as an endless signal of *frequency*, or *period*, $2\pi$:

+**[plot of FFT of sin function]**

 Listen to the following snippet of nightingale birdsong:

 ```python